scjlee/zmk-cannonkeys-keyboards/readme.md

 The latest version of the firmware will always be available here.

-Most boards are straightforward, but for some of the trickier boards, please refer to the board notes before.
+Please refer to the board notes below to ensure you use the correct firmware.

 ## Board Notes